mpavlou/samplesizedev/README.md

 ### Why do we need 'sampsizedev' and how does it work?

 In the paper above we evaluated existing sample size formulae for the development of risk models.
-While the formula which aims to control model overfitting (e.g. target calibration slope 0.9) was found to perform relattively well (with small bias) for models with C-statistic/C-index<0.8, it tended to ***underestimate*** the sample size when the predictive strength of the model was higher.
+While the formula which aims to control model overfitting in Riley et al. (2019) (e.g. target calibration slope 0.9) was found to perform relatively well for models with C-statistic/C-index<0.8, it substantially ***underestimated*** the sample size when the predictive strength of the model was higher.
 Often the sample sizes needed to be increased by 50% or even doubled to hit the calibration targets.

 Hence, we developed the new package 'samplesizedev' which performs ***unbiased sample size calculations*** regardless of model strength.
 Our software uses simulation in the background so calculations can take around a minute.
 It currently performs calculations for the development of risk models for binary outcomes.
 Functionality for ***time to event outcomes*** will be made available in due course.